DMARC reports IETF RFC compliance

 Conclusion

-As more and more domains adopt DKIM, SPF, and DMARC, I'm hoping more aggregate report sending parties will make the reports as complete as possible so we at URIports can help domain owners to make the internet a better and safer place.
+As more and more domains adopt DKIM, SPF, and DMARC, I'm hoping more aggregate report-sending parties will make the reports as complete as possible so we at URIports can help domain owners make the internet a better and safer place.

 Any comments?
 Do you (dis)agree with my interpretations of the RFC guidelines?
 Please, find me on Twitter @freddieleeman.